While prices for cannabis face instability in the Beaver State, Oregon’s cannabis extract market is heating up.

 East Fork Cultivars is one of many growers in the state that has pivoted to focus on growing hemp for CBD products.
 Founded in 2015 as a medical cannabis grower, the company is now dedicating 3.4 acres to hemp in 2018.

 It’s no surprise that the cannabis industry is changing.
-Prohibition severely stifled development in the space, but now we’re in an era where companies can finally innovate and consumers have more choice than ever.
+Prohibition severely stifled development in the space, but now we’re in an era in which companies can finally innovate and consumers have more choice than ever.
 Right now in the state of Oregon, we’re seeing a climate that is highly advantageous for companies positioned to process rather than cultivate.